 It is important to know the amount of heat your body is capable of tolerating.
 We recommend setting the temperature low and then increasing it gradually as your body slowly becomes accustomed to the heat.
-That said, in a public infrared sauna, one can’t demand adjusting the temperature as one’s needs.
-So consider buying a portable infrared sauna or building your very own infrared sauna at home.

 6. Stayed For Too Long

 This is a no-brainer.
 Staying in the sauna for longer than your body can tolerate will make you feel ill once the sauna session ends.
 Typically, you shouldn’t stay more than 30 mins in an infrared sauna.

 But if you want to build heat tolerance, do it gradually.
 Sit for a minute or two longer than your previous stay.
 Just remember to drink a lot of water and leave the sauna if you feel really unwell.

 7. Low Blood Pressure